Create a New Entry/Contact in the Address Book List

 After that, you can choose a particular color and icon that you want to represent the contact on the map (i.e., in the Address Book Map).

-In the “Schedule” tab, you can create one or multiple custom recurring visitation schedules.
-To learn more about creating schedules for repetitive visitations, visit this page.
+In the Schedule tab, you can create one or multiple custom recurring visitation schedules.

-After filling out the contact’s details, click on the “Add” button to save the contact into your Route4Me Address Book.
+After filling out the customer details, delivery addresses, prospect information, etc., click on the Add button to save the contact into your Route4Me Address Book.

 Once the contact’s profile is saved, it is added to your Route4Me Address Book where you can view and modify it, as well as use it for generating orders, inserting into the best routes or planning entirely new routes, and more.

-Route4Me provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Web Platform can be automatically synchronized with Route4Me’s iOS and Android mobile apps in a matter of seconds.
-Thus, managers and dispatchers back at the office can create new entries in the shared Address Book, and the drivers who are out in the field will be able to view and use them right away.
+Route4Me provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Route Optimization Web Platform can be automatically synchronized with Route4Me’s iOS and Android route planner mobile apps in a matter of seconds.
+Thus, managers, route planners, and dispatchers back at the office can create new entries in the shared Address Book, and the delivery drivers, sales reps, or field service technicians who are out in the field will be able to view and use them right away.

 Visit Route4Me's Marketplace to Check out Associated Modules: